ShenLab/CNV-Espresso/README.md

 ### Step 5.
 Encode images

-Here, we will take other CNV caller's output (e.g. `xhmm.xcnv`) as our input and we will use the following commands to encode those CNV predictions into images.
+Here, we will take the CNV caller's output (e.g. `xhmm.xcnv`) as our input and we will use the following commands to encode those CNV predictions into images.

 ```bash
 RD_norm_dir=${project_dir}/norm/